Home

 • Both Latin and Greek play a role in the roots of the word for heart, cardium.
 This word stems from the Greek word kardia.

-• The Greek word pyelos means “tub-shaped vessel,” which describes the shape of the kidney.
+• Pyelos is a Greek word meaning “tub-shaped vessel,” which describes the shape of the kidney.

 Medical Terms Commonly Misspelled